 For dogs, it’s important that they get a balanced diet – they eat anything so they get their nutrients from multiple sources.
 Start with a good quality dry kibble that names its meat source (chicken, beef, lamb, etc.).
 We mainly use Victor and Pro Plan brands.
 It’s important when the puppy is under a year old to give them ample nutrients specifically for puppies, and not to get the calcium and phosphorus out of balance as their bones are growing.
 So puppy kibble is fed as the basic nutrition and then supplements on top of that.

-Then add to the kibble – we always add probiotics .
-We also use G and C Raw Dog Food sometimes, adding tripe and other meat once in a while.
-We may add a raw egg a couple times a week as well.
+Then we add to the kibble – we always add probiotics.
+Probiotics are a must to help the dog digest the kibble properly.
+We also use G and C Raw Dog Food about 10% to the kibble, adding tripe and other meat as well as eggs and sardines sometimes.
 Spirulina is a great addition to any age dog.

 Fat is super important in a puppy and adults.
 The fat in dog food goes rancid very quickly.
-We keep our dog food in air-tight containers, and we use coconut oil or salmon oil added to their food.
-It takes just 1/8 teaspoon of coconut oil daily to keep a nice healthy coat and brain.
+We keep our dog food in air-tight containers, and we use krill powder to improve the fat in our puppies diets.

 Just keep an eye on the weight and condition of your dog and that will help you determine what he needs in his diet.